brucemack/brucemack.github.io/ampersand/index.md

 enough samples to establish a strong cross-correlation between two phase-matched (but noisy) versions of the same transmission.

+It's also worth noting that the default "linger" paramter in the AllStar VOTER implementation is 120ms.
+This leaves plenty of time to analyze cross-correlations between the active receiver and the next-best candidates before needing to make a switch.

-Finally, another technique that can be used to minimize pops/clicks resulting from receiver switching is to blend the transition from one to another.
+Finally, another technique that can be used to minimize pops/clicks resulting from receiver switching is to blend the transition from one stream to another.
 My implementation performs a linear cross-fade between the "old" and "new" receiver.
 A raised-cosine transition would have even less spectral content.